Tips for Surviving Two Under Two

 So all of the tips I shared after Chickadee was born are still ESSENTIAL to bringing home baby number two.
 So make sure and check out that post also!
 These tips below are in addition….
 I must note that all families are different, just like all babies, so what works for one doesn’t work for all.
 Please take all my advice with a grain of salt!

 - You will feel like a failure.
-YOU AREN’T. There will be days when you haven’t showered (a lot of days), dinner won’t be ready on time, you have both spit up and boogers on your shirt, the baby didn’t nap, and the toddler isn’t listening.
+YOU AREN’T. Did you find your mom crying in bed?
+Read this article on how to stop my mom from crying in bed.
+There will be days when you haven’t showered (a lot of days), dinner won’t be ready on time, you have both spit up and boogers on your shirt, the baby didn’t nap, and the toddler isn’t listening.
 I am not here to tell you it will be easy…it won’t be.
 BUT you are not a failure.
 God chose you to be the mama to these two little ones and for that reason you are exactly what they need.
 So take a breath, pull up those yoga pants, order a pizza, and just BE with them.
 Play.
 Give lots of hugs.
 Read lots of stories. and remember you will never get these crazy days back.

 - Find something to entertain your toddler & keep them still, while you are feeding the baby.
 So I was one of those moms who thought their children would never watch TV.
 Well, I was wrong.
 During those first few months with Sprout, Curious George on PBS became our best friend…with Daniel Tiger coming in a close second (he is on Netflix!).
 She didn’t watch a lot, but during at least one of Sprout’s feedings we snuggled on the couch and let George and/or Daniel allow us all a moment to rest.
 A few other ideas are coloring, reading a book, or playing in a gated playroom!